chavita1386/template-typescript-web-app/README.md

-# Template Typescript Tailwind CSS Webpack Starter Project
+# Template TypeScript Tailwind CSS Webpack Starter Project

 This is an example of a simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com) and [TypeScript](https://www.typescriptlang.org/).